Using Math Worksheets with Riddles to Keep Kids Motivated

 A suggestion vital for success.
 It is absolutely vital that students be held accountable for doing their own work.
 Just as it would be inappropriate for students to copy a friend’s homework and turn it in, it would be inappropriate and, indeed, fraudulent, for them to copy the answer to the riddle and think that this deserves credit for work completion.
 As such, I always required my students to complete the work for each problem on a separate piece of paper, even if they had figured out the answer to the riddle before completing the problems.
 Students were still responsible for completing every problem to a high standard to prove mastery.
 I suggest that you also require your students to complete their work in an organized fashion on a separate piece of paper, staple it to their completed worksheet, and turn it in order to receive any credit.
 Turning in anything less than this should result in a zero.
 If you do not hold students to these standards, then the puzzles can become a detriment rather than a great benefit since once students find the answer to the riddle either by guessing or by asking a friend, they will no longer have any incentive to complete the work.

 Affordability and Quality.
 Each math packet in the Classcrown’s Riddle-Me-Worksheet Series comes with at least 15 pages of skill practice, but many come with additional pages.
-They sell for only $4.99 and are filled with fun riddles and graphics.
+They start at only $5.99 and are filled with fun riddles and graphics.
 Give them a try – you and your students will not be disappointed!
 Check them out here